-Our schools are underpinned by our needs-led and Trauma Informed Practice Strategy, drawing upon evidence-based core principles of Connect, Co-Regulate, Co-Reflect.
-Both the Strategy and Accreditation has been shared with our Lived Experience Expert Group (and our Advisory Board).
+Our schools are underpinned by our needs-led and Trauma Informed Practice Strategy, drawing upon evidence-based core principles of Connect, Co-Regulate, Co-Reflect and the Neurodivergence Strategy drawing upon evidence-based principles of Ask, Accept, Develop.
+Both the Strategy and Accreditation has been shared with our Lived Experience Expert Group and our Advisory Board.